vicman70/PLS_structure_loads/README.md

 - Run the script.
 - ✨Magic✨

-Once you have your report:

-- Edit your Structure Loads Report: filter and delete the sets that were already added.
-Only keep the new sets.
-- Paste the vectorial sum into your filtered Structure Loads Report.
-- Run the other Python script that generates the Structure Loads Table.
+After generating your report, edit it and run the second Python script — configured to read the `.xlsx` file you just created — to generate the Structure Loads Table.